 What is the minimum and maximum group size on the trek?

-- We prefer to have minimum 2 clients and maximum 15 on each team because it can be better controlled, delivering of good services and good taking care of clients.
-But if anybody wants to do private trek on his/her own, we can organize such trek as well.
+- We prefer to have a minimum of 2 clients and a maximum of 15 on each team because it can be better controlled, delivering good services and good taking care of clients.
+But if anybody wants to do the private trek on his/her own, we can organize such trek as well.

-- YES, private trip available and we also offer trip for family members, office staff team, friend-to-friend team etc. For this kind of trek & climb, itinerary can be re-arranged and date will be customized.
+- YES, private trip available and we also offer a trip for family members, office staff team, friend-to-friend team, etc. For this kind of trek & climb, the itinerary can be re-arranged and the date will be customized.

 Who will be the trek guide?

 - We have a bunch of Government licensed very good English speaking Sherpa Trek Guides, who are best known for this industry, very experienced, trained, well known about the first aid kit, local cultures and traditions and always very caring to the clients.